How To Increase Lactate Threshold With Our Top Training Methods

 Therefore, your muscles have to keep up with the need for energy, particularly in an oxygen-deprived environment, by ramping up glycolysis.

-At this point, the blood lactate levels increase dramatically; in fact, the lactate levels can rise over 20 mmol/L. This is your lactate threshold.
+At this point, the blood lactate levels build up dramatically; in fact, the lactate levels rise over 20 mmol/L. This is your lactate threshold.

-Running at a pace beyond your lactate threshold will cause the rapid fatigue and burning sensation in your legs every runner has experienced during a race or hard workout.
+Running at a pace beyond your LT will cause the rapid fatigue and burning sensation in your legs every runner has experienced during a race or hard workout.

 The simple answer is that the hydrogen ions that do cause fatigue and discomfort are produced at the same rate as the lactate.
 Blood lactate levels are essentially a measurable biomarker of how much acid is accumulating in the muscles.